"Krakow is one of my favorite places on earth. It is a medieval city full of young people. A wonderful, striking combination."

 10. Benedictine Abbey in Tyniec

-This famous monastery is located in the small village in Tyniec, along the river just at the end of Uroczysko Skotniki Park.
+This famous monastery is located in the small village of Tyniec, along the river just at the end of Uroczysko Skotniki Park.
 My recommendation is to rent street bikes and casually make your way there, winding though Krakow.

 The architecture of the Abbey is similar to Wawel Castle and has been destroyed and rebuilt a dozen times throughout its complicated history.
 The perfect place to get away from the general hustle and bustle of the rest of Krakow.